Supporting imagery

 CPU

-The system features a dual-processor configuration composed of a Motorola 68000 and a Zilog Z80 CPU, two big icons of 80s electronics.
+The system features a dual-processor configuration consisting of a Motorola 68000 and a Zilog Z80 CPU, two major icons of 80s electronics.
 The 68000 is tasked with executing the main program (also known as the game) while the Z80 is relegated to sound management [3].
-You may recall identical roles within the Mega Drive/Genesis, but that’s where the similarities stop, as the chip variants and layouts are somewhat divergent.
+You may recall identical roles in the Mega Drive/Genesis, but that’s where similarities end, as the chip variants and layouts are somewhat divergent.

 A multitude of support chips

 The most notable difference between the Neo Geo and any home console of the same generation is that, during the design of the former, SNK wasn’t constrained by the budget limitations of the average household.
-In doing so, the motherboard features an extraordinary amount of integrated controllers that not only remove many bottlenecks of the CPUs but also expand their capabilities.
+In doing so, the motherboard features an extraordinary number of integrated controllers that not only remove many bottlenecks from the CPUs but also expand their capabilities.

-The list of chips is tedious, but the most confusing part is that throughout revisions SNK re-designed the chipset, either by unifying multiple chips or splitting them.
+The list of chips is lengthy, but the most confusing aspect is that, throughout revisions, SNK redesigned the chipset, either by unifying multiple chips or splitting them.
 So, for now, let me tell you that the motherboard contains the following groups of ‘accelerators’:

 - 68k Controllers: To seamlessly switch between vector tables.
 I explain this area in the next paragraphs.